-- 1. The warranty registration card must be completed and returned to the address listed on the card within 10 days of the original purchase. - 2.
+- 1. The warranty registration can be completed online: Go to www.dyaco.ca/warranty.html and complete the online warranty registration. - 2.
 Proper use of the treadmill in accordance with the instructions provided in this manual. - 3.
 Proper installation in accordance with instructions provided with the treadmill and with all local electric codes. - 4.
 Proper connection to a grounded power supply of sufficient voltage, replacement of blown fuses, repair of loose connections or defects in house wiring. - 5.
 Expenses for making the treadmill accessible for servicing, including any item that was not part of the treadmill at the time it was shipped from the factory. - 6.
 Damages to the treadmill finish during shipping, installation or following installation. - 7.
 Routine maintenance of this unit as specified in this manual.